CodeProSpecialist/Billionaires-Crypto-Trading-Robot-2025/README.md

-# Check back here weekly or currently daily for the newedt program version.
+# Check back here weekly or currently daily for the newest program version.
 There is an upgrade in progress to make this program work better than anything else available anywhere.

 ## Overview